maartene/DCJam2025/docs/TECHDEBT.md

                 - [X] add a new attackNew value and use a SinglePartyPosition
                 - [X] Tests use the new enum case
     - [X] Remove backLeft/right
+    - [ ] Remove frontRow
+        - [ ] MeleeAttackStrategy needs to use getMembers
+            - [ ] Introduce getMembers function

 ## ✅ DONE
 - no test coverage for conversion of coordinate spaces, while this might be valuable.
 Maybe property based testing?